ishibaki/deoplete-citation/README.md

 # deoplete-citation

-`deoplete-citation` is the deoplete source.
-`deoplete-citation` enables the completion of citation-keys.
+`deoplete-citation` is the deoplete source, which enables the completion of citation-keys.

 ![sample movie](./mov/sample.gif)